2019 Ford Explorer Trim Levels with Comparisons & Configurations.

 You can tell the two trims apart on the exterior by the Limited's upgrades.
 The Limited has chrome door handles instead of the XLT's body-colored ones.
 Also, the Limited has a hands-free, foot-activated lift-gate.
 There are some distinguishing chrome roof rack rails, as opposed to the silver ones on the XLT.

-Compare the Explorer Limited vs Sport Trim Levels.
+Compare the Explorer Limited vs Sport Trims.
 What is the difference?

 If you want to see some serious differences in terms of power and performance, you might want to check out the Sport trim.
 Decked in glossy paint, the Sport's body stands out with its black grille and matching black mesh insert.
 The LED taillights receive a blackout treatment that make the vehicle look unique.
 The quad chrome tipped exhaust also helps set the Sport apart from the lower trim levels.